Borrower Grace Periods

 Get Your Loan Information

 The U.S. Department of Education’s National Student Loan Data System SM (NSLDSSM) provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.
-To access NSLDS, go to http://nslds.ed.gov/.
+Access NSLDS online.

 You have a choice of several repayment plans that are designed to meet the different needs of individual borrowers.
 The amount you pay and the length of time to repay your loans will vary depending on the repayment plan you choose.
 Go to Repayment Plans and Calculators for more information about the various repayment plans and to calculate your estimated repayment amount under each of the different plans.

 If you have specific questions about repaying FFEL, Direct, or Perkins Loans, contact your loan servicer.
 In the case of Perkins Loans, your servicer will be the school that made the loan.
-If you don’t know who your loan servicer is, go to http://nslds.ed.gov/ to find out.
+If you don’t know who your loan servicer is, you can look it up online.

 If you default, it means you failed to make payments on your student loan according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.
 In other words, you failed to make your loan payments as scheduled.
 Your school, the financial institution that made or owns your loan, your loan guarantor, and the federal government all can take action to recover the money you owe.
 Here are some consequences of default: